vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 again, the document’s embedding representation can be fetched directly from Vespa during training.
-This saves at least 2x of computational complexity during training as one does not need to run inference with the document tower during training.
+This saves at least 2x of computational complexity during training as one does not need to run inference with the document tower.
 In practice, since documents are longer than queries and Transformer models scales quadratic with input lengths, the computational saving is higher than 2x.

-On the serving side in Vespa, there is no need to re-process the frozen document embedding, this saves the compute of performing the inference and avoids introducing embedding versioning.
+On the serving side in Vespa, there is no need to re-process the frozen document embedding.
+This saves the compute of performing the inference and avoids introducing embedding versioning.
 And, because Vespa allows deploying multiple query tower models, frozen embeddings simplifies A/B testing; applications may test the accuracy